apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

 Padding mode:
 ```

-See [`torch.nn.ConstantPad2d`](#torch.nn.ConstantPad2d "torch.nn.ConstantPad2d"), [`torch.nn.ReflectionPad2d`](#torch.nn.ReflectionPad2d "torch.nn.ReflectionPad2d"), and [`torch.nn.ReplicationPad2d`](#torch.nn.ReplicationPad2d "torch.nn.ReplicationPad2d") for concrete examples on how each of the padding modes works.
+见 [`torch.nn.ConstantPad2d`](#torch.nn.ConstantPad2d "torch.nn.ConstantPad2d"), [`torch.nn.ReflectionPad2d`](#torch.nn.ReflectionPad2d "torch.nn.ReflectionPad2d"), and [`torch.nn.ReplicationPad2d`](#torch.nn.ReplicationPad2d "torch.nn.ReplicationPad2d") for concrete examples on how each of the padding modes works.
 Constant padding is implemented for arbitrary dimensions.
 Replicate padding is implemented for padding the last 3 dimensions of 5D input tensor, or the last 2 dimensions of 4D input tensor, or the last dimension of 3D input tensor.
 Reflect padding is only implemented for padding the last 2 dimensions of 4D input tensor, or the last dimension of 3D input tensor.

-Note
+注意

 When using the CUDA backend, this operation may induce nondeterministic behaviour in be backward that is not easily switched off.
 Please see the notes on [Reproducibility](notes/randomness.html) for background.

-Parameters:
+参数:

 *   **input** ([_Tensor_](tensors.html#torch.Tensor "torch.Tensor")) – `Nd` tensor
 *   **pad** ([_tuple_](https://docs.python.org/3/library/stdtypes.html#tuple "(in Python v3.7)")) – m-elem tuple, where ![](http://latex.codecogs.com/gif.latex?%5Cfrac%7Bm%7D%7B2%7D%20%5Cleq) input dimensions and ![](http://latex.codecogs.com/gif.latex?m) is even.